-Born and raised in Carmarthenshire, Wales, Documentary Photographer Huw Alden Davies received a BA First Honours Degree in Photography at the West Wales School of Arts, and studied his Masters Degree in Documentary Photography at Newport, University of Wales.
+Born and raised in the Gwendraeth Valley, Wales, Documentary Photographer Huw Alden Davies received a BA First Honours Degree in Photography at the West Wales School of Arts, and studied his Masters Degree in Documentary Photography at Newport, University of Wales.

 Exploring the lines of visual and written narratives, studying concepts such as sense of place and cultural identity, his work has been widely published, and featured in a large number of international exhibitions.
 With selected works in the permanent archives of the National Library of Wales, National Museum of Wales, and The National Portrait Gallery, London.